ITU-DASYALab/IoT_course/guides/2025_data_formats_Influx_Grafana.md

 https://influx.itu.dk:3000/

-(at the moment with one shared user:
+(either with one shared user or with the perosnal invitation you have received:
 ```
 2025student
 eej4Raipie4f